NS Class 1100

 1156 had an accident near Tilburg in 1961, and 1131 was involved in the largest railway accident in the Netherlands at Harmelen.
 1129 was involved in an accident in Westervoort in 1978, this locomotive was not destroyed, and was put back in service.
 In 1986, 1141 derailed at Heeze.
-After the 1978 accident, the locomotives were rebuilt slightly to improve driver safety, with a crash-absorbing nose ahead of the cab inspired by the French 'Nez Cassé' design.
+After the 1978 accident, the surviving 58 locomotives were rebuilt slightly to improve driver safety, with a crash-absorbing nose ahead of the cab inspired by the French Nez Cassé design.

-In 1991, some of the locos were withdrawn with the arrival of DD-AR double-deck coaching stock, and Class 1700 locos were introduced.
+In 1991, some were withdrawn with the arrival of DD-AR double-deck coaching stock, and Class 1700 locomotives were introduced.

 The 1100 series locomotives were unpopular with NS drivers.
 The locomotives used an unusual design: the buffers are attached to the bogie instead of the main body.
 Buffers attached to the main body are a common design feature, which provides a steady ride as the body is stabilized because it is pressed against the car it is pulling.
 The 1100 series lacked this stability, resulting in a very nervous bouncy ride which can be compared to a ride on a wooden roller coaster.
 The cabin was designed for French drivers in 1950, and anyone taller than 1.70 m had a hard time in the nonadjustable driver seat, and air drafted around drivers' lower legs.
 In operation, cooling fans in the engine compartment produced a remarkably loud roar.
 For these reasons the locomotives were downright hated, and until 1980, their drivers were paid a special bonus, one originally designated for dirty or unpleasant work.